DisasterofPuppets/EPS32_40_Key_Wifi-LCD_Macro_Kb_with_Kruiz_Control/README.md

 I printed mine in sections and glued them together to save on support material.

-I have included the files to do it as such along with an option to print the base in one part.
+I have included the files to print in this way however I have also provided the option to print the base as one part.

-The Lid is the same for both sets.